 SIGNS AND SYMPTOMS OF GLOSSITIS

-Due to the above-mentioned causes, inflammation of tongue occurs.
-It may progress leads to painful ulcers.
+Due to the above-mentioned causes, inflammation of the tongue occurs.
+It may progress lead to painful ulcers.

 DIAGNOSIS